bstellaceleste/ML-workloads/notes/kvm/vGPU.md

 > lsmod | grep nvidia_vgpu_vfio
 > systemctl status nvidia-vgpu-mgr.service

-2. We should generate a device `UUID` to be associated with the mediated device
+2. We should generate a device `UUID` to be associated with the mediated device: uuidgen

 3. We now prepare the xml configuration of the mediated device.
 Like previously, to obtain the list of vGPUs of each physical GPU, use `virsh nodedev-dumpxml pci_ID` where ID can be obtained in the `nvidia-smi` output.